knowledgepixels/nanopub-ecosystem/README.md

   - open or restricted
   - currently in alpha version
 - Nanopub Registry:
+  - coverage by pubkeys/types (via setting)
-  - provides individual nanopublications by pubkey/type
+  - provides lists of nanopublications by pubkey/type
   - accepts new nanopublications
   - open
   - currently in design phase
 - Nanopub Archive:
+  - coverage by URI/hash prefix
-  - provides individual nanopublications by URI/hash prefix
+  - provides individual nanopublications by URI/hash
   - open
   - to be developed
 - Nanopub Dumps: